Arccotangent/numberrain/doc/scripting/GUIDE.md

 After the main script is complete, it should be ended with an `END` operation.
 Everything after an `END` operation is ignored.

+### Operations

+Every statement in a Numberrain script begins with the operation in all capital letters followed by the arguments and finally terminated with a semicolon (`;`).

+`ADD 2 k;` - Calls the `ADD` operation to add 2 to the value stored in a variable named `k`.
+The semicolon (`;`) signifies the end of the statement.

+`Add 2 k;` - Invalid statement - the operation name is not in all caps.